-In February the average interest rate and the APR on housing loans with a floating interest rate and on loans with a maximum of 1 year initial rate fixation was 9.31%, on loans with over 1 year and up to 5 year initial rate fixation was 9.16%, on loans with over 5 and up to 10 year initial rate fixation was 12.79%, and on loans with over 10 year initial rate fixation 8.13%.
+The average interest rate and the APR on forint-denominated loans with a floating interest rate and on loans with a maximum of 1 year initial rate fixation did not change considerably: the average interest rate was 9.19% and the APR stood at 11.29%.
+The average interest rate and APR on loans with over 1 year and up to 5 year initial rate fixation increased slightly after lower levels in the previous two months: the interest rate was 9.50% and the APR stood at 12.69% in March.